 - Length – 12.5 in

 - Handle Material – Steel with Rubber Grip

-- This is the most affordable hatchet in this list.
+- This is the most affordable hatchet on this list.

-- This is a no-nonsense axe that will do everything you need and nothing more.
+- This no-nonsense axe will do everything you need and nothing more.

-- It doesn’t come with a sheath to protect the blade when travelling.
+- It doesn’t come with a sheath to protect the blade when traveling.

 - The steel handle does make it heavier considering its shorter size.

 Hatchet Buying Guide